ankitmehrotrachemistry/1.__C_Sharp_Concepts_TopicWise/README.md

 - A delegate is a reference type variable that holds the reference to a method.
 The reference can be changed at runtime.
 - A delegate can be passed as a method parameter.
 - = operator is used to assigning a single method, and += operator is used to assign multiple methods to a delegate.
+- In C#, a delegate is a type that represents references to methods with a particular parameter list and return type.
+When you instantiate a delegate, you can associate its instance with any method that has a compatible signature and return type.
+You can then invoke the method through the delegate instance.

+Delegates are primarily used for:
+1.Event handling: This is the most common use case.
+Windows Forms, WPF, and many other frameworks use delegates for event handling.
+2.Callback methods: They allow a method to call another method.
+3.Linq and Lambda Expressions: They often use delegates to represent inline anonymous functions.
+4. Asynchronous programming: They were historically used for Begininvoke and Endinvoke in asynchronous operations, though async and await are now more common.

 **Q-20.
 Func and Action Delegates**
 The Func delegate is another predefined delegate type that represents a method with zero or more input parameters that returns a value.
 Unlike the Action delegate, the return type of a Func delegate can be any type.